FileNet: Development

 In January 2002 FileNet announced BrightSpire, an application that was eventually rebranded as FileNet P8 ECM.
 There are a number of FileNet P8 ECM suites that leveraged the experience gained from integrated document management, web content management, and workflow into an integrated Enterprise Content Management (ECM) platform.

-In April 2002, FileNet acquired Bethesda, MD based eGrail Corporation to add Web Content Management (WCM).
+In April 2002, FileNet acquired eGrail Corporation, a company based in Bethesda, MD, to add Web Content Management (WCM).

 In April 2003, FileNet added eForms capabilities to the Panagon and P8 products with the acquisition of long time form software vendor Shana Corporation of Edmonton, Canada.

 Also in 2003, FileNet extended the P8 suite extending compliance capabilities with the P8 Records Manager tool which helps companies solve regulatory compliance and records issues.

 In 2004 FileNet added Team Collaboration Manager, built on the P8 platform it is an out-of-the box application that helps organizations to be more agile and competitive by allowing virtual team members to work together across functional and geographical areas.

 Late in 2005, FileNet acquired Yaletown Technology Group of Canada, formerly a FileNet ValueNet Partner; this allowed them to further their capabilities in managing different types of content in the FileNet P8 ECM platform with the Email Manager product (which they had been exclusively marketing in an OEM agreement and was formerly sold as eCW) and furthered their reach into compliance with Records Crawler, formerly known as Universal File Importer or UFI.

 They also extended their Business Process Management capabilities releasing the Business Activity Monitor (BAM) application, which provided real-time event management and visibility of business performance data to enhance operational responsiveness and decision making.

 IBM acquired FileNet in 2006; by early 2008, an iPhone version of the P8 client was available.